-- ► The previous Chapter: Dynamic scheduling, outof-order (o-o-o): binary compatible, exploiting ILP in hardware: BTB, ROB, Reservation Stations, ... - How much of all this complexity can you shift into the compiler? - What if you can also change instruction set architecture? - VLIW (Very Long Instruction Word) - FEPIC (Explicitly Parallel Instruction Computer) - ▶ Intel's (and HP's) multi-billion dollar gamble for the future of computer architecture: Itanium, IA-64 - 7 years in the making?
+- ▶ The previous Chapter: Dynamic scheduling, outof-order (o-o-o): binary compatible, exploiting ILP in hardware: BTB, ROB, Reservation Stations, ... - How much of all this complexity can you shift into the compiler? - What if you can also change instruction set architecture? - VLIW (Very Long Instruction Word) - ▶ EPIC (Explicitly Parallel Instruction Computer) - Intel's (and HP's) multi-billion dollar gamble for the future of computer architecture: Itanium, IA-64 - ⇒ Started ca.1994...not dead yet but has it turned a profit?